Erste Liga (ice hockey)

 The Erste Liga (formerly the MOL Liga) is an international ice hockey league organized for clubs based in Hungary and Romania.
 It is sponsored by the Erste Bank Hungary.

 The games played between the Hungarian teams count towards the Hungarian National Championship in the OB I Bajnokság.
-The Romanian teams also compete in the Romanian National Championship Liga Naţională.
+The Romanian teams also compete in the Romanian National Championship Liga Națională.

+The last 6* seasons have been won by Romanian teams: HSC Csíkszereda three times, Gyergyói HK twice and Corona Brașov once.